-Back in November, Director of Travel Brittany H. traveled on the Kenya Wildlife Safari tour with her dad and got up close and personal with everything Kenya had to offer.
+Back in November, Director of Travel Brittany H. traveled on the Kenya Wildlife Safari: Mount Kenya, Maasai Mara & Amboseli with her dad and got up close and personal with everything Kenya had to offer.
 “We almost saw the whole Big Five,” she said, “But there were no complaints; from feeding giraffes at the Giraffe Manor in Nairobi to watching a cheetah mom hunting impala for her teenage cubs, we couldn’t have asked for anything more.”

 “Narrowing down my thousands of photographs down to just five was borderline impossible but this one is one of my favorites.
 We were on our first real game drive in Lake Nakuru National Park, when seeing hundreds of zebras was still really exciting—you realize how spoiled you are when the thousandth sighting no longer prompts you to pull out your camera!”